CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pbr map \<pbr-map-id\> rule \<rule-id\> action nexthop-group \<nexthop-group-id\>

-Sets the next hop group you want to apply to the policy map.
-You must first configure the next hop group, then apply the group to the policy map.
+Configures the next hop group you want to apply to the policy map.

 **Usage**